CiganOliviu/ciganoliviudavid/README.md

 or provided by libraries like AOS (https://michalsnik.github.io/aos/), bootstrap or font awesome.

-I've use vanilla javascript combined with jquery for functionalities like scroll down, scroll top, hamburger menu and a digit incrementer.
+I've used vanilla javascript combined with jquery for functionalities like scroll down, scroll top, hamburger menu and a digit incrementer.

 ![Website main page responsive](ciganoliviudavid_documentation/picture_9.png)